I hold a Postgraduate Diploma and a Master in Counselling from the University of Edinburgh.

 Originally from Germany, I have lived in the UK since 2011.
 Whilst studying social psychology and then working in the market research industry, I discovered that the most rewarding part of my work was the meaningful interaction with research participants, and my interest in their lives, which eventually led me to pursue counselling training.

-I have since worked with clients in counselling agencies in and around Edinburgh, including Hope Park Counselling Centre, the University of Dundee Student and Staff Counselling Service, as well as Arkordia, an Edinburgh based cooperative of fully qualified therapists.
+I have worked with clients in counselling agencies in and around Edinburgh, including Hope Park Counselling Centre, the University of Dundee Student and Staff Counselling Service, as well as Arkordia, an Edinburgh based cooperative of fully qualified therapists.

 Though my training was completed in the English language, I also have experience of offering counselling in German and / or working in both languages where this is necessary or helpful.